Benefits Of Lawsuit Loans Compared To Bank Loans And Other Funding Sources

 Disadvantages Of Borrowing Against Mortgages & 401Ks

-It goes without saying, but the disadvantages of these types of lending options can be detrimental to a plaintiff.
-If they lose their case and are unable to repay the loan it could lead to bankruptcy, seriously jeopardize their retirement savings, or even lead to their bank taking repossession of their house.
+The consequences of these types of loans can be extremely difficult to bear.
+If the plaintiff loses their case and is unable to repay the loan, they could easily go bankrupt, seriously jeopardize their retirement savings, or even lead to the bank taking repossession of the plaintiff’s house.

 Funding A Litigious Matter Using Lawsuit Loans

-Considering how recent these financial tools are to the legal market, it’s actually amazing how popular Lawsuit Loans have become!
-It makes perfect sense why they’re taking the legal funding world by storm – they’re easy to apply for, quick to receive, and relatively no-risk!
-But before we continue to tell you about how great they are, let’s name the few areas where pre-settlement loans don’t receive the highest marks.
+Considering these financial tools are relatively new to the legal market, it’s actually amazing how popular Lawsuit Loans have become!
+It makes perfect sense why they’re taking the legal funding world by storm: they’re easy to apply for, quick to receive, and relatively no-risk!
+But before we explain all the benefits of these loans, let’s address areas where pre-settlement loans can be problematic.

 Disadvantages of Lawsuit Loans

 Plaintiffs should make sure to only rely on the best lawsuit loan companies (such as Delta Settlement Funding), otherwise, they may end up paying a much interest rate.
 Also, the plaintiff may receive a marginally lower return after settlement due to the interest rates.
 However, if you are careful in your selection of a lawsuit loan company, you can avoid these problems.

 The biggest advantage of pre-settlement funding is that Lawsuit Loans are essentially RISK-FREE.
 You are only required to pay back your lawsuit loan if you win your case, something that isn’t an option with traditional bank loans.
 What’s more, after applying for a lawsuit loan, Plaintiffs usually see their loan in their bank account within 24 to 48 hours.
 Lawsuit Loans also require no credit check and no employment check, and, since we also will not look at your current income, they will not affect your credit rating in any way!